-The two 'Action' level results were likely to have been related to rainfall.
-This site has been monitored since 2005-06 and accounted for 14 'Action' results on 171 sampling occasions within the same time frame.
-This means the site was considered suitable for swimming 92 percent of the time during the summer season in the last 13 years.
+One 'Action' level result was likely to have been related to rainfall.
+This site has been monitored since 2005-06 and accounted for 15 'Action' results on 185 sampling occasions within the same time frame.
+This means the site was considered suitable for swimming 92 percent of the time during the summer season in the last 14 years.

-The site was part of the investigation programme in 2017-18.
-Microbial source tracking analyses has identified contamination caused by ruminant and wildfowl.
+Microbial source tracking analyses has identified faecal contamination caused by ruminant and wildfowl animals.